dixitt5/Incubyte-training/react-test/notes.md

 - you have to provide types according to the data got from API, so first you have to test the APIs.

+### React-router-dom

+> Helps to route pages efficiently.

+- useNavigate() - route to page with onClick functionality
+- useParams() - use query params in components